GMAT Waiver vs. No GMAT Requirement

 MBA Programs That Grant Testing Waivers

-BSchools examined the current waiver policies from a diverse sample of 12 online MBA programs across the country to identify conditions under which schools will likely grant such waiver requests.
+BSchools examined the current waiver policies from a diverse sample of several online MBA programs across the country to identify conditions under which schools will likely grant such waiver requests.
 We recognized patterns that indicate specific circumstances where the schools would likely grant these exemptions.
-Below we briefly summarize those findings which appear in greater detail in our guide, What is a GMAT Waiver and When Might the GMAT Requirement be Waived?
+Below, we briefly summarize those findings that appear in greater detail in our guide, What is a GMAT Waiver and When Might the GMAT Requirement be Waived?

 In general, most admitted students did not provide test scores.
 At five of the schools studied—George Washington University, the University of North Carolina, the New Jersey Institute of Technology, the University of Delaware, and Syracuse University—less than 14 percent of admitted students provided scores.
 Pepperdine University had the highest share of admitted students who provided GMAT scores, but they still only accounted for one-third of all students.